 Cash and Liquidity Accounts: The majority of the Board's cash balance available for investment is maintained in the cash and liquidity accounts.
 These accounts will be managed and invested by the General Manager in order to maximize the return to the Board while, at the same time, providing for safety of principal and sufficient liquidity for the Board to meet its cash needs.
-The Board will manage is shown term (12-to 18-month) investments to ensure sufficient liquidity and revent their premature sale for the purpose of covering expenditure.
-Short-term investments should mature at face value in sufficient mounts to meet any needs.
+The Board will manage its short-term (12to 18-month) investments to ensure sufficient liquidity and prevent their premature sale for the purpose of covering expenditures.
+Short-term investments should mature at face value in sufficient amounts to meet any needs.

-Reserve Cash (Intermediate) Accound: To the extent cash is not expected to be needed on short noted, the Board will direct the funding of a third party.
+Reserve Cash (Intermediate) Account: To the extent cash is not expected to be needed on short notice, the Board will direct the funding of a third party.
 This fund shall be managed and invested by the General Manager in order to maximize the return on said money to the Board while providing for the safety of principal.
-The Board will manage its intermediate investments to en ure they are made under circumstances and in amounts in which the Board would not be forced to liquidate them at a loss.
+The Board will manage its intermediate investments to ensure they are made under circumstances and in amounts in which the Board would not be forced to liquidate them at a loss.

-- B. The Board's fund shall be invested pursuant to the prudent person standard ur lengthe guidelines set forth below.
-The Board will review regularly in investment policies and strategies in light of the Board's experience as vell as economic and financial conditions.
+- B. The Board's funds shall be invested pursuant to the prudent person standard under the guidelines set forth below.
+The Board will review regularly its investment policies and strategies in light of the Board's experience as well as economic and financial conditions.
 The Board will consider special exceptions to these guidelines on a case-by-case basis.
-To nextend certain funds are subject to additional restrictions, the most limiting of the guidelines will apply to those funds. - Where applicable, this policy also incorporates the following Government Accounting Standards Board Statements: - 1.
+To the extent certain funds are subject to additional restrictions, the most limiting of the guidelines will apply to those funds. - C. Where applicable, this policy also incorporates the following Government Accounting Standards Board Statements: - 1.
 GASB Statement No. 31 Accounting and Financial Reporting for Certain Investments and External Investment Pools, implemented July 1, 1997.
 It should be noted that GASB Statement No. 32 amends No. 31 but only as it applies to Section 457 plans. - 2.
 GASB Statement No. 40 Deposit and Investment Risk Disclosure, effective July 1, 2004.